ansible-collections/netapp.ontap/README.md

   - na_ontap_domain_tunnel: Create, delete or modify the domain tunnel.
   - na_ontap_storage_failover: Enables and disables storage failover.

+### Bug fixes
+  - na_ontap_volume - unmount volume before deleting it when using REST.

 ## 21.2.0

 ### New Modules